 How to connect a gaming headset to Nintendo Switch

 Connecting a gaming headset to a Nintendo Switch is simple enough, but the console’s versatile nature means you may need a way to swap between connection options, though there are limits.

 The 3.5mm port on the Nintendo Switch is the only truly universal way to get headphones to to work with the console, but there’s a catch: Most games don’t support a microphone connected in this way, so TRRS plugs aren’t terribly useful, despite the TRRS jack on the console.
-Nintendo’s solution to voice chat involves plugging a your headset into your Switch and phone at the same time via a splitter (and a dongle, if your phone doesn’t have a headphone jack), and then using an app to access voice chat.
-Basically, it sucks.
+Nintendo’s solution to voice chat requires plugging compatible headset into your Switch and phone at the same time via a splitter (and a dongle, if your phone doesn’t have a headphone jack).

 Unfortunately, things aren’t much better if you’re interested in using a USB headset.
 Nintendo recently opened up the Switch dock’s USB ports for wireless audio, but the list of compatible devices is still pretty short.
 If you’re lucky enough to have one that works, it really is as simple as plugging in to play.
 Of course this only works while the console is docked—after that you’ll need to switch to 3.5mm.